Protoncracker/ErgoMonitor/docs/README.md

 TL;DR: It's designed for a wide range of users, from those with no technical background to IT professionals.
 It simplifies the maintenance of computer health and enhances security, making it accessible for everyday users, gamers, tech enthusiasts, SMBs, NPOs, and various IT specialists, ensuring that everyone can focus on what's most important to them without getting overwhelmed by complexity.

 Whether you are looking to optimize your gaming experience, secure sensitive data, or manage IT infrastructure, ErgoMonitor provides the insights and tools needed to maintain peak system performance.
 It's not just about monitoring; it's about empowering you with the knowledge to act decisively.
-[Discover how](https://github.com/Protoncracker/ErgoMonitor) ErgoMonitor can streamline your digital life, ensuring that technology works for you as you navigate the complexities of the digital world if you haven't just yet.
+[Discover how](https://github.com/Protoncracker/ErgoMonitor) ErgoMonitor can streamline your digital life, ensuring that technology works for you as you navigate the complexities of the digital world, if you haven't just yet.

 ## Key Features and Capabilities